Safeguarding Procedures

 The translations can be found here: kcsietranslate.lgfl.net

-The DfE says the document should be read alongside the government’s inter-agency safeguarding guidance, Working Together to Safeguard Children, which was updated on 21st February 2019, and its departmental advice, 'What to do if you're worried a child is being abused: advice for practitioners'.
+The DfE says the document should be read alongside the government’s inter-agency safeguarding guidance, Working Together to Safeguard Children, and its departmental advice, 'What to do if you're worried a child is being abused: advice for practitioners'.
+These documents are summarised in the following articles:

 Working Together to Safeguard Children: summary by the NSPCC